boyanraichev/tat-css/README.md

 **Flex units**

 The "flex" unit in flexbox is very powerful and has plenty of use-cases in responsive web design.
-TAT only features a few predefined flex units fromthe endless possibilities – the ones that will probably be used most often in your project.
+TAT only features a few predefined flex units from the endless possibilities – the ones that will probably be used most often in your project.

 - tat-f-0-1 - element will not grow, but will shrink if needed
 - tat-f-1-0 - element will grow to fill up space but will not shrink below its predefined width
 - tat-f-0-0 - element is fixed size and will neither grow, nor shrink
 - tat-f-1-1 - element will fully adapt its size to what is available

 Flex units have no media queries in TAT.
-The idea behind flex units is to be natively adaptive.
-If you want to change proportions use the standard units.
+The idea behind flex units is to be natively adaptive, or in other words - to be flexible.
+If you want to change proportions use the standard fixed-width units.

 **Fixed units**